 Practice(s): Creating Computational Artifacts: 5.1 Subconcep t: Modularity (M) 1.AP.M.1 Solve a problem by breaking it down into smaller parts.
-Decomposition is the act of breaking down tasks into simpler tasks.
-Students could break down the steps needed to make a peanut butter and jelly sandwich, to brush their teeth, to draw a shape, to move a character across the screen, or to solve a level of a coding app.
+Decomposition is the act of breaking down a task into multiple tasks into simpler tasks .
+Students could break down the steps needed to make a peanut butter and jelly sandwich, to brush their teeth, to draw a shape, to move a character across the screen, o to solve a level of a coding app.
 Practice(s): Recognizing and Defining Computational Problems: 3.1 Subconcep t: Program Development (PD) 1.AP.PD.1 With teacher assistance identify plans that describe a program's sequence of events, goals, and expected outcomes.
 Programming is used as a tool to create products that reflect a wide range of interests, such as video games, interactive art projects, and digital stories.
 Students could create a planning document, such as a story map, a storyboard, or a sequential graphic organizer, to illustrate what their program will do.
 Students at this stage may complete the planning process with help from their teachers.
-Practice(s): Creating Computational Artifacts, Communicating About Computing: 5.3, 7.1 1.AP.PD.2 , , , , , , , , , , , , , , , , , , , , Using computers comes with a level of responsibility.
+Practice(s): Creating Computational Artifacts, Communicating About Computing: 5.3, 7.1 1.AP.PD.2 With teacher assistance, give attribution (credit) when using the ideas and creations of others while developing programs.
+Using computers comes with a level of responsibility.
 Students should credit artifacts that were created by others, such as pictures, music, and code.
 Credit could be given orally, if presenting their work to the class, or in writing or orally, if sharing work on a class blog or website.
 Proper attribution at this stage does not require a formal citation, such as in a bibliography or works cited document.
 Practice(s): Communicating About Computing: 7.3 1.AP.PD.3 With teacher assistance, debug (identify and fix) errors in an algorithm or program that includes sequences and simple loops.
 Algorithms or programs may not always work correctly.
 Students should be able to use various strategies, such as changing the sequence of the steps, following the algorithm in a step-by-step manner, or trial and error to fix problems in algorithms and programs.
 Practice(s): Testing and Refining Computational Artifacts: 6.3 1.AP.PD.4 Using correct terminology, describe steps taken and choices made during program development.
 At this stage, students should be able to talk or write about the goals and expected outcomes of the programs they create and the choices that they made when creating programs.
 This could be done using coding journals, discussions with a teacher, class presentations, or blogs.
+Draft Arizon a Computer Science Standards Page 26